 Lymington

-The historic town of Lymington offers plenty for the visitor to the New Forest.
-This colourful coastal town is an ancient seaport with a rich maritime history.
+The historic, coastal town of Lymington offers plenty for the visitor to the New Forest.
+This colourful and vibrant town is an ancient seaport with a rich maritime history, and with so much to see and do.
+Learn about the rich heritage of the town, enjoy some retail therapy, treat yourself to delicious food and drink and relax by the water.

 Situated on the west bank of the Lymington River, on the edge of the Solent, Lymington is a major yachting centre with three marinas.